Smitbhanderi-hub/The-Forgotten-Vault/README.md

   - Choose your target platform & click Build and Run (Xcode will open automatically).

 4. Play the Game:
   - The application will be launched in the IOS device automatically after the build is complete, open the executable app to start the game from the home screen.

+## Gameplay

+### Mini-Games
+1. **Mini-Game 1: Puzzle**
+   Solve logical puzzles by arranging tiles to complete the map.

+2. **Mini-Game 2: AR Adventure**
+   Immerse yourself in an environment to find keys and solve the mystery with an inbuilt camera.

+3. **Mini-Game 3: AR Hunting**
+   Scan the real environment using the device's camera to search for a hidden treasure chest.